Canon 750D vs T7i

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 750D and Canon EOS Rebel T7i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The T7i is a recent model that features in the current product line-up of Canon.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
+Both the 750D and the T7i have been discontinued, but can regularly be found used on eBay.
+The 750D was replaced by the Canon 800D, while the T7i was followed by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 750D better than the Canon T7i or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.